doseiai/dosei/README.md

 ## The infrastructure runtime for Developers

-The open-source [Cloud Run](https://cloud.google.com/run) successor.
-Cloud Run and other container orchestration services are awesome.
+The open-source [Google Cloud Run](https://cloud.google.com/run) successor.
+Google Cloud Run and other container orchestration services are awesome.
 It has made Developers work massively easier when we compare it to operating a Kubernetes Cluster.
 However, most services are either non-portable (aka. "proprietary") or built on top of K8S, which makes it hard to test and operate applications infrastructure, specially locally.

 That's where Dosei comes in!
 Self-hosted, IaC and local development first experience.